interactivethings/catalog/docs/specimens/html.md

 > The HTML specimen allows the documentation of HTML as well as JavaScript and CSS based views.

 Per default, a code toggle button allows easy access to the source without having to write a separate code specimen.
 It is also possible to access external files that are defined in the catalog configuration.
 This makes it possible to add quite complex structures like a form with minimal additional specification in the markdown file.

 ### Props

 - `noSource: boolean` Removes the source code toggle button
-- `device: string` either `select` or a device name like 'small'
 - `frame: boolean` Wraps output in an `<iframe>` (to prevent style collisions and allow for viewport-relative styling (e.g. using `vw` or `position: fixed`))
+- `responsive: boolean | string | array` sets a fixed screensize or allows switching between multiple sizes
 - `light: boolean` a light checkered background (default)
 - `dark: boolean` a dark checkered background
 - `plain: boolean` a transparent background without any padding